CRO Website Audit: How To Increase Conversions In 12 Steps

 How To Fix It

-Pick a few high-traffic pages and review behavior with intent in mind.
-Tools like Plerdy can help you combine heatmaps, session recordings, and basic funnel analysis so you can connect “they clicked here” with “they dropped off here.”
+Review a few high-impact pages with intent in mind.
+Plerdy can help you combine heatmaps, session recordings, and basic funnel analysis so you can connect interaction patterns to drop-off points faster.

 11) Prioritize With A Scoring Model (Quick Wins Vs. Big Bets)